shpml/fundamentals/10_chapter/08_lesson.md

 You might notice that, at this point, the DOM closely resembles our original HTML document.
 However, this is a *living* model of the page, made up of node objects that can be manipulated with JavaScript.

 Maybe we want to use JavaScript to add a fourth list item to the page – "Feed the Cat."
-Then perhaps we want to change the background-color of the first list item to yellow using JavaScript.
-And lastly, maybe we want to change the text content of the third list item to "Return library books - DONE!"
+Then, perhaps we want to change the background-color of the first list item to yellow using JavaScript.
+Lastly, we may want to change the text content of the third list item to "Return library books - DONE!"

-Now the DOM is looking pretty different from our original HTML file.
+Now the DOM looks pretty different from our original HTML file.

 ![](/assets/chapter5/thingstodo2.png)

-JavaScript comes with some "built-in" functions that will allow us to access and update these nodes.
+JavaScript comes with some "built-in" functions that allow us to access and update these nodes.
 We can call on these functions using dot notation.
 These functions are no different than the functions we just covered, but they are more commonly known as **methods**.

 Let's take a look at some of the methods we have available to us!

 ##Accessing Elements

-First things first!
-Before we can work with an element, we first need to find, or *select* the DOM node that represents the element that we want to work with.
+First things first - before we can work with an element, we first need to find, or *select*, the DOM node that represents it.

-In order to find an element, we need to search through the document for that element.
+In order to find an element, we need to search through the document.
 The syntax for searching for an element looks something like this:

 ```js
 document.getElementById('main')
 ```

-* `document` - Refers to the document object.
-Any time we want to find an element or elements, we'll need to access them through the document object.
-This will allow us to search the entire page for an element.
+* `document` refers to the document object.
+Any time we want to find an element, or elements, we'll need to access them through the document object.
+This allows us to search the entire page.

-* `.` - The dot ties the method on the right hand side (`getElementById`) with the object on the left hand side (`document`).
+* `.` ties the method on the right-hand side (`getElementById`) with the object on the left-hand side (`document`).

-* `getElementById()` - This is the method we want to use to find an element.
-We'll take a look at the methods that are available to us shortly.
+* `getElementById()` is the method we want to use to find an element.
+We'll take a look at the methods available to us shortly.
 This method in particular lets us locate an element by the value of its `id` attribute.

-* `'main'` - Just like with the functions we've learned about earlier in this unit, we can pass in parameters for these methods to use.
-In this case, we want to find an element that has an `id` of `main`.
+* `'main'`: Just like with the functions we've learned about earlier in this unit, we can pass in parameters for these methods to use.
+In this case, we want to find an element with an `id` of `main`.

-> **NOTE** Note that using proper syntax here is important!
-These methods are case sensitive. `getElementByID` (with a capital D) will throw an error and will not work.
+> **NOTE** Using proper syntax here is important!
+These methods are case sensitive. `getElementByID` (with a capital D) will not work and instead throw an error.

 ###Selecting an Individual Element